 Take advantage of our assets.
 In Eau Claire, wayfinding signs pointing to winter activities drew more people to the various ways to enjoy the cold that the city already had in place.
 Similarly, signs in Philly could direct more people to the roller rinks, to winter-friendly hiking trails in the Wissahickon, to wintry views along the rivers.
 Like Buffalo’s plan, Philly could tap artists to build warming huts around the city.
 As in Chicago, communities could tap into our robust music scene by paying musicians for public performances in parks around town.
 Neighborhoods could combine Mural Arts walking tours with outdoor food and small business fairs.
 We take such joy from touring holiday lights in various neighborhoods around town; let’s keep it going all winter, with different neighborhoods lighting up each month, and a published schedule to bring in visitors.
 That would also be a way to introduce Philadelphians to the local businesses, restaurants and culture of different communities in the city.

 Encourage block parties all year round: Philly is a city of block parties, all summer long, all over town.
 Come winter, though, we shut down, often losing contact with those neighbors we mainly see around the BBQ.
 There’s no need for that, as Eau Claire has determined with its plan to unveil a winter block party toolkit.
 The process for getting permits and permissions to throw a neighborhood party are the same year round, as are some of the best practices.
-(See David Murrell’s instructive guide in Philly Mag from last summer.)
+(See David Murrell’s instructive guide in Philly Mag from a couple years ago summer.)
 Just replace the grill with some fire pits, the beer with some hot cider and the shorts with parkas and hats.

 RELATED STORIES ABOUT ENJOYING PHILLY ALL YEARHeader: LumiNature.
 By Georgi Anastasov Photography